Asthma - occupational exposure; Irritant-induced reactive airways disease

 If you've been diagnosed with asthma, call your provider right away if you develop a cough, shortness of breath, fever, or other signs of a lung infection, especially if you think you have the flu.
 Since your lungs are already damaged, it's very important to have the infection treated right away.
 This will prevent breathing problems from becoming severe, as well as further damage to your lungs.

-Lemiere C, Vandenplas O. Asthma in the workplace.
-In: Broaddus VC, Mason RJ, Ernst JD, et al, eds.
+Lemière C, Vandenplas O. Asthma in the workplace.
+In: Broaddus VC, Ernst JD, King TE, et al, eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
-6th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 72.
+7th ed.
+Philadelphia, PA: Elsevier; 2022:chap 100.

 Reviewed by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.